-Budget

-Are there budgetary implications for this revision? Νο
+implications for this revision?

-Will the program or beyond what is cur revision require staffing (faculty, advisors, etc.) rently available?
-No
+Will the program or revision require staffing (faculty, advisors, etc.)

-Additional Budget

-Information

-Attach File(s)

 The in-person and online programs will have distinct concentration program codes.
 The in-person concentration program code will continue to charge FAA Differential Graduate Tuition, either Residents or NR/International.
 The online concentration program code will charge the UIUC base+differential online Grad rate (\$740).